wdenton/splurge/splurge.markdown

 # Implementation as a web service

 The Recommendation Engine will have web-based API available at Scholars Portal.
 Ideally a library will be able to insert one line of Javascript into its HTML template to make the recommendations appear.

+# Privacy

+No identifying information will be connected to the usage data.
+It is completely anonymous.